 The Promenade du Peyrou park invites visitors to take a leisurely ramble along its elegant terraces and tree-shaded esplanade.
 Montpellier residents also use this space for jogging, lounging on the grassy lawns, and playing petanque, a typical game in the South of France that is similar to bocce ball.

 Elevated above the rest of the town, the Promenade du Peyrou provides sensational panoramic views.
 The outlooks extend beyond the city to the surrounding countryside, the Cévennes mountain range, and all the way to the Mediterranean Sea (about 15 kilometers away).
 On clear days, it is possible to identify the Mount Canigou peak in the Pyrenees.

 Tourists will also want to admire the Château d'Eau.
 Built in 1768, this neoclassical water tower connects to an aqueduct that once supplied the city with water.
 The tower's harmonious hexagonal form and delicate Corinthian columns create quite an impression.

-A flea market is held at the Promenade du Peyrou on Sunday mornings.
+A flea market is held at the Promenade du Peyrou on Sundays.
 Shoppers might find vintage toys, home decor, porcelain dinnerware, tea sets, and furniture.
-The nearby Boulevard des Arceaux hosts an organic farmers' market on Tuesday and Saturday mornings.
+The nearby Boulevard des Arceaux hosts the Marché des Arceaux (farmers' market) on Tuesday and Saturday mornings.